Every person has a right to feel safe and live free from domestic violence.

 Removing a perpetrator of domestic violence

-If you are an occupant of social housing premises, contact the social housing provider for more information.
+Tenants in a social housing property should contact their social housing provider for more information.

 Changing locks or other security devices